Home » Blog » Woven vs Nonwoven Geotextiles: Key Differences for Construction

 What is nonwoven geotextile used for?

-Nonwoven geotextiles are versatile materials used in a variety of civil engineering and environmental applications due to their unique properties.
-Here’s a breakdown of their primary uses:
+Nonwoven geotextiles are versatile materials used in construction and environmental applications.
+Here’s a concise summary of their uses:

 Is woven geotextile waterproof?